AdobeDocs/commerce-learn.en/help/backend-development/mysql-query-cache.md

 ---
 title: Learn how mysql query caching
-description: There are times when mysql queries get backed up waiting for a lock.
+description: Sometimes mysql queries get backed up waiting for a lock.
 This tutorial explains what is query caching and some recommendations for settings if you have issues.
 kt: 13690
 doc-type: video
 activity: use